Speira/e-commerce/README.md

 # E-commerce Skeleton Project

 A complete, production-ready e-commerce infrastructure skeleton built with AWS CDK, designed for modern web applications with security, scalability, and maintainability in mind.
+This is a monorepo that can be turned very quickly into microservices architecture.

 ## Architecture Overview